vu-rdm-tech/yoda-vu-nl/gettingstarted-fsw/irods.md

-# Yoda for Faculty of Social and Behavioural Sciences
+# Faculty of Social and Behavioural Sciences
 ## iRODS protocol support
 As Yoda is based on iRODS technology, high speed and restartable data transfer is possible using the iRODS communication protocol.